 Systemic therapy refers to medicines that travel through the bloodstream and work throughout the whole body.
-Some systemic therapies may be taken by mouth, but for cancer they are commonly administered directly into a vein (intravenous infusion or IV infusion).
+For cancer, they are commonly administered directly into a vein (intravenous infusion or IV infusion).
 These treatments are prescribed and managed by medical oncologists and intravenous infusions are administered by oncology nurses, often in an oncology clinic.

-Immunotherapy and chemotherapy are two types of systemic therapies commonly used to treat cancer.
+Targeted therapy, immunotherapy and chemotherapy are types of systemic therapies commonly used to treat cancer.